Parameter Inference for Degenerate Diffusion Processes: Hypo-Elliptic SDEs

-\end{enumerate} \end{condition} Note that H\"ormander's condition holds for (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}) under \ref{assump:hypo}-I and \ref{assump:hypo}-II (for $M=1$ and $M=2$) respectively. \begin{remark} Conditions \ref{assump:hypo}-I and \ref{assump:hypo}-II separate classes (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}).
+\end{enumerate} \end{condition} } Note that the uniform H\"ormander's condition holds for (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}) under \ref{assump:hypo}-I and \ref{assump:hypo}-II (for $M=1$ and $M=2$) respectively. \begin{remark} Conditions \ref{assump:hypo}-I and \ref{assump:hypo}-II separate classes (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}).
 In particular, the top equation in both \ref{assump:hypo}-I, \ref{assump:hypo}-II implies that the diffusion matrix of the rough component is of full rank, thus $X_{R,t}$ acquires the roughness of an elliptic SDE.
-The second equation in \ref{assump:hypo}-I, \ref{assump:hypo}-II ensures that all co-ordinates of component $X_{S,t}$ and $X_{S_2,t}$, respectively, possess the same smoothness as integrals of elliptic SDEs.
-Finally, the third equation in \ref{assump:hypo}-II implies that component $X_{S_1,t}$ has the smoothness of second integrals of elliptic SDEs.
-Note, e.g., that (\ref{eq:span-I}) will not hold for (\ref{eq:hypo-II}), since for the highly degenerate case, due to the drift function of the upper-most component $X_{S_1, t}$ not involving $X_{R, t}$, we have To check this latter equation, notice that for both (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}) we have: i) $V_0$ and $\tilde{V}_{0}$ coincide on the smooth co-ordinates; ii) $\tilde{V}_0 V_k$ is zero on the smooth co-ordinates.
-Then, for (\ref{eq:hypo-II}) we additionally have that $V_k \tilde{V}_0$ is zero on the upper-most $N_{S_1}$ co-ordinates due to the particular choice of $V_0=V_0(x_{S_1},x_{S_2})$. \end{remark} \begin{remark} We introduced conditions \ref{assump:hypo}-I \& II upon functionals $\{V_{0}, V_{1},\ldots, V_{d}\}$, so that the two classes of SDEs, (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}), possess sufficient structure to allow for their intended use for the modelling objectives in mind.
-It turns out that the exact same conditions \ref{assump:hypo}-I \& II play a key role so that the locally Gaussian schemes written down later in Section \ref{sec:scheme} are well-defined with a positive definite covariance matrix. \end{remark}
+The second equation in \ref{assump:hypo}-I, \ref{assump:hypo}-II ensures that all coordinates of component $X_{S,t}$ and $X_{S_2,t}$, respectively, possess the same smoothness as integrals of elliptic SDEs, {that is, contain a Gaussian noise with the size of $\mathcal{O} (\Delta_n^{3/2})$}.
+Finally, the third equation in \ref{assump:hypo}-II implies that component $X_{S_1,t}$ has the smoothness of second integrals of elliptic SDEs, {i.e., contain a Gaussian noise of size $\mathcal{O} (\Delta_n^{5/2})$}.
+Note, e.g., that (\ref{eq:span-I}) will not hold for (\ref{eq:hypo-II}), since for the highly degenerate case, due to the drift function of the upper-most component $X_{S_1, t}$ not involving $X_{R, t}$, we have

+To check this latter equation, notice that for both (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}) we have: i) $V_0$ and $\tilde{V}_{0}$ coincide on the smooth coordinates; ii) $\tilde{V}_0 V_k$ is zero on the smooth coordinates.
+Then, for (\ref{eq:hypo-II}) we additionally have that $V_k \tilde{V}_0$ is zero on the upper-most $N_{S_1}$ coordinates due to the particular choice of $V_0=V_0(x_{S_1},x_{S_2})$. \end{remark} \begin{remark} We introduced conditions \ref{assump:hypo}-I \& II upon functionals $\{V_{0}, V_{1},\ldots, V_{d}\}$, so that the two classes of SDEs, (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}), possess sufficient structure to allow for their intended use for the modelling objectives in mind.
+It turns out that the exact same conditions \ref{assump:hypo}-I \& II play a key role so that the locally Gaussian approximation for $X_{t_{i+1}} | X_{t_i}= x$ written down later in Section \ref{sec:scheme} are well-defined with a positive definite covariance matrix for all $(x, \theta) \in \mathbb{R}^N \times \Theta$. \end{remark} {